Sudan Passport Ranking

-The Sudanese passport currently ranks on the 99th place according to the Guide visa index.
+The Sudanese passport currently ranks on the 99th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 40 countries.
-The passport ranking has dropped over the past years from the 79th spot in 2006 to the current ranking.
+The Passport Ranking has dropped over the past years from the 79th spot in 2006 to the current ranking.
 Sudanese passport holders have visa-free access and visas on arrival to countries such as Bangladesh, Nepal and Ghana.
 Sudanese citizens require a visa to enter 186 destinations in the world such as China, Russia, the United States and the entire European Union.
 This high visa requirement results in a very low mobility score.

 The Republic of the Sudan is a former British colony.
 It is located in North-Eastern Africa and consists of 18 states.
 It borders Eritrea, Ethiopia, South Sudan, the Central African Republic, Chad, Libya and Egypt.
 The most important states are Khartoum, South Darfur and Gezira.
 Sudan is the 3rd largest country in Africa with a surface area of over 1.8 million square kilometers.
 Its climate is hot with seasonal rainfall.
 Its terrain is characterized by large flat plains with more desert in the north.